aws/aws-cdk/design/construct-tree.md

   // id of the construct within the current scope* readonly id: string

-  //array of metadata objects associated with this construct.* readonly url: string
+  // type of the resource (could be a CDK, CloudFormation, third-party, etc)* readonly resourceType: string

   // Other displayable metadata* readonly metadata: [key: string]: string;